-Α. RC OUTINE MATTERS Reference 1.
+Α. RC DUTINE MATTERS Reference 1.
 Opening Prayers - Tony Scalzi - 2.
 Roll Call - 3.
 Approval of the Agenda - 4.
 Declaration of Conflict of Interest - 5.
-Approval of Minutes of the Committee of the Whole Meeting of December 2, 2008 A 5 В. PR ESENTATIONS C. CC DMMITTEE AND STAFF REPORTS 1.
-St. Joseph and Our Lady of Fatima Catholic Elementary Replacement Schools, Milestone One e C1 2.
+Approval of Minutes of the Committee of the Whole Meeting of December 2, 2008 A 5 Β. PR ESENTATIONS C. COMMITTEE AND STAFF REPORTS 1.
+St. Joseph and Our Lady of Fatima Catholic Elementary Replacement Schools, Milestone One C1 2.
 "Renewed" Grades One, Two and Three Fully Alive Program C2 3.
 Planning Continuous Improvement and School Excellence C3 4.
 Niagara Catholic Education Award of Distinction 2009 C4 5.
 Financial Reports 5.1 Monthly Banking Transactions for the Month of December 2008 5.2 Statement of Revenue and Expenditures as at December 31, 2008 C5.1 C5.2 6.
-Monthly Updates 6.1 Policy Development Update 6.2 Student Trustees' Update 6.3 Family of Schools Superintendents' Monthly Update C6.1 - - D. IN FORMATION 1.
-Trustee Information 1.1 Spotlight on Niagara Catholic - December 16, 2008 1.2 BEC Annual Breakfast - February 6, 2009 1.3 Ontario School Board Governance for the 21st Century Consultation Paper 1.4 Inclement Weather D1.1 - D1.3
+Monthly Updates 6.1 Policy Development Update 6.2 Student Trustees' Update 6.3 Family of Schools Superintendents' Monthly Update C6.1 - - D. INFORMATION 1.
+Trustee Information 1.1 Spotlight on Niagara Catholic - December 16, 2008 1.2 BEC Annual Breakfast - February 6, 2009 1.3 Ontario School Board Governance for the 21 st Century Consultation Paper 1.4 Inclement Weather D1.1 D1.3

-- E. OTHER BUSINESS
+E. OTHER BUSINESS

 - 1. General Discussion to Plan for Future Action

 - F. BUSINESS IN CAMERA

 - G. REPORT ON THE IN CAMERA SESSION

 - H. ADJOURNMENT

-TOPIC: MINUTES OF THE COMMITTEE OF THE WHOLE MEETING OF

-DECEMBER 2, 2008
+- TO: Niagara Catholic District School Board Committee of the Whole Public Session January 13, 2009 - TOPIC: MINUTES OF THE COMMITTEE OF THE WHOLE MEETING OF DECEMBER 2, 2008